 home a day or two after the procedure.

 You will remain flat in bed for as long as 12 to 24 hours after the procedure.
 A nurse

-will monitor your vital signs, neurological signs, the insertion site, and circulation
+will monitor your vital signs, nervous system signs, the insertion site, and circulation

 or sensation in the affected leg.